UKHomeOffice/application-container-platform/README.md

-# Digital Services Project
+# Digital Hosting Platform

-This is the Digital Services Project, which is responsible for platform and re-usable services within Home Office Digital.
+This is the Digital Hosting Platform, which is responsible for hosting digital services in a central platform, to leverage required features of applications, such as Monitoring, Logging, Metrics etc.
-The project comprises of the platform itself and then services that will make up the platform

 ## Documentation